SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 in which they will be retrieved.
 In particular,
-the order you insert items into a ``Dictionary`` doesn't define the order they are iterated.
+the order you insert items into a ``Dictionary`` doesn't define the order they're iterated.
 For more about arrays and dictionaries, see :doc:`CollectionTypes`.

 ..
 TODO: provide some advice on how to iterate over a Dictionary in order